Feestig/ONORobot/docs/NMCT 3/arno.md

 # Treader

 ## documentation tweepy
-For tweepy all the documentation whas on this page: http://docs.tweepy.org/en/v3.5.0/
+For tweepy all the documentation is on this page: http://docs.tweepy.org/en/v3.5.0/
 </br>
 We also looked in the source-code with you can find: https://github.com/tweepy/tweepy